 But then I wondered if there would ever be an end to the nips, tucks and possible butt lift I might need to manage my image.

 Why did I feel the need to cling to an image that no longer represented who I really was?
 Wasn’t it time for me to start embracing my new best life?

 David Borchard, author of The Joy of Retirement: Finding Happiness, Freedom, and the Life You’ve Always Wanted (2008), says that one of the difficulties many of us face when trying to embrace our next life chapter is that it takes a lot of work.
 That work includes letting go, picturing our next life and developing new behaviors.

 I was already working on letting go of my middle years when I first read Borchard’s book.
 I then began picturing what my next life could look like.
 I had also discovered Sixty and Me and was starting to learn from other women about all the possibilities that were ahead.
 As I began to plan, I started getting excited about all that was yet to be.

 A couple of months after visiting the plastic surgeon, I overheard one of my “20-something” students talking about “those elderly people who are so slow they shouldn’t have driver’s licenses.”
 Then the student realized I had heard him.
 He looked at me and said, “Oh sorry, I didn’t mean to offend you.”

 I looked directly at my student and said, “I’m not an elderly woman.
 I’m a wise elder woman, and there is a big difference.”

-A Time for Celebration
+Life After 60 is a Time for Celebration

 The more I claimed my new identity as a wise elder woman, the more others responded to me with a new-found respect.
 By the end of spring term, students who came to my office for advice started telling me that they’d heard I was wise, and any “wisdom” I could share would be valued.